kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.4.md

 ```

 **Single shortest path**
 User can now asks for single shortest path by adding `SHORTEST` keyword to a varible length relationship.
-The following query asks for a shortest path between `Alice` and all active users that `Alice` follows within 3 hops and return these users as well as the length of shortest path.
+The following query asks for a shortest path between `Alice` and all active users that `Alice` follows within 3 hops and return these users as well as the length of the shortest path.

 ```
 MATCH (a:User)-[e:Follows* SHORTEST 1..3]->(b:User)